Charles C. Campbell (voice actor)

-Charles C. Campbell is an American voice actor, ADR director and recording engineer for ADV Films/Seraphim Digital and Funimation/Okatron 5000.
+Charles C. Campbell is an American voice actor, ADR director and recording engineer.
 He provides voices for a number of English-language dubs of Japanese anime films.

 Career

 Campbell was employed as ADV Films' first in-house ADR audio engineer.
 He sat behind the mixing board through many ADV classics, including Neon Genesis Evangelion, Blue Seed, Battle Angel, Golden Boy and even the live action giant monster classic Gamera: Guardian of the Universe.
 He moved to Austin in 1998 to open ADV's Monster Island Studios.
 His directorial and writing debut was in 2000's Lost Universe.
 After directing the dub of Korean "live action" hit No Blood, No Tears in 2004, he was transferred back to ADV Studios in Houston.
 There he directed and produced the 105-episode Science Ninja Team Gatchaman dub.

 In addition to writing and directing, Campbell has been a voice actor in many ADV titles.
 In recent years Charlie has been working at Funimation as a voice actor and occasional director in shows like One Piece, and Kenichi: The Mightiest Disciple.
 He also recently directed the Rurouni Kenshin: New Kyoto Arc and the Gatchaman OVA for Sentai Filmworks in 2013.